trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

 ### R1D11 - December 9, 2017
 Continued with React from the Ground Up.
+Made some more changes to my counter for ES6 best practices and watched video on higher-order components.

+### R1D11 - December 9, 2017
+Continued with React from the Ground Up.
 Refactored my counter to use ES6.

 ### R1D10 - December 8, 2017